master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * http://carettah.masterq.net/
 * made with Haskell
 * A clone of http://rabbit-shockers.org/
-* Now you see Carettah!
+* Now you see Carettah's presentation!
-* You can "apt-get install carettah".
+* Can "apt-get install carettah" on sid.